ga-wdi-boston/mongodb-crud-diagnostic/README.md

 ## Instructions

-Fork and clone this repository, then
+Fork and clone this repository.

 Follow the prompts in `assessment.js`.